MaterialEyes/atomagined/README.md

 ## Where is the Data?

-All folders in this repo are given as proxies to the full dataset hosted by the Materials Data Facility (MDF) and can be accessed by <<????>>.
-The folder structure of this repo is identical to the the folder structure present on MDF.
+All folders in this repo are given as proxies to the full dataset hosted by the Materials Data Facility (MDF) and can be accessed at https://doi.org/10.18126/szeq-yde5.
+The folder structure of this repo is identical to the folder structure present on MDF.

 ## Naming Conventions